Christian1984/vfrmap-for-vr/README.md

 ### Sample Documents

+- The Traffic Pattern Sample Chart is in the public domain and sourced from [Wikimedia](https://commons.wikimedia.org/wiki/File:Airport_Traffic_Pattern_from_AIM_4-3-2.svg)
 - (PRO) The Weather Forecast Sample Chart is in the public domain and sourced from [Wikimedia](https://commons.wikimedia.org/wiki/File:Aviation_weather_forecast_chart.png)
 - (PRO) The Approach Sample Chart is in the public domain and sourced from [Wikimedia](https://commons.wikimedia.org/wiki/File:Mdwild31c.JPG)